Canleskis/ephemeris-explorer/README.md

 }
 ```

 - **Ship Spawner**: Allows to spawn ships in the system.
-Ships are defined by a name and a position and a velocity in a reference frame.
+Ships are defined by a name as well as a position and velocity within a reference frame.
 You can also import a ship and its flight plan from a file.

 - **Prediction Debug**: Displays information about each trajectory.